rajanjha01/epoch-time-register/README.md

     2. Run ``` terraform init ``` ```terraform plan``` ```terraform deploy```
     3. Fetch the s3 bucket and dynamo table name from ```output```

+    # Application deployment

+    * We are deploying the frontend application with a modular approach in two different regions defind in main.tf.
+Root directory has the aws provider with an alias (prod-dr) to deploy the same set up of resources in two different regions.
+    * As a part of frontend module, we are deploying apigw with custom domain names, three lambda functions for get/post and health, certificates, cloudwatch alarms, sns topic and dns healthchecks in us-east-1 and us-west-2.
+    * DynamoDB, IAM role and route 53 traffic policy are getting created along with frondend applications.

+    Steps to deploy -
+      * Clone the repo on your local system and ```cd cpoch/time/register/terraform`
+      * setup backend.tf with earlier created backend resources.
+      * setup aws providers.
+      * Create variables in ```variables.tf``` and put all the values in ```terraform.tfvars```
+      * Run ```terraform init``` ```terraform plan``` and ```terraform apply```.
+If dynamodb creation fails due to a bug, follow the instructions in tf file.
+      * Wait for few minutes and check the route53 heathcheck if they are healthy.
+      * Open ```https://httpie.io/app``` and make a post call to ```https://api.epochregister.click/EpochRegisterTime``` This should create an entry in the backend database. image.png